-1. With forefathers.psd open, zoom in so you can clearly see the Parchment layer content.

-2. Choose the Quick Selection tool (nested with the Magic Wand tool) in the Tools panel.
+- 1. With forefathers.psd open, zoom in so you can clearly see the Parchment layer content. - 2.
+Choose the Quick Selection tool (nested with the Magic Wand tool) in the Tools panel.
+In the Options bar, make sure the New Selection option is active.